MFlisar/MaterialDialogs/README.md

 override fun onCreate(savedInstanceState: Bundle?) {
   super.onCreate(savedInstanceState)

-  // ID is optional, you can also listen to all events of a special type if desired onMaterialDialogEvent<DialogInfo.Event>(id = 1) { event ->
+  // - ID is optional, you can also listen to all events of a special type if desired
+  // - onMaterialDialogEvent is an extension function on LifecycleOwner onMaterialDialogEvent<DialogInfo.Event>(id = 1) { event ->
     // dialog event received -> process it...
   }